Asritha-reddy23/carreerwebsite/README.md

 # carreerwebsite
-# 📚 StudyPlus360
+# 📚 carreer

-*StudyPlus360* is an innovative e-learning platform designed to provide high-quality educational resources, online classes, and personalized learning experiences.
+*carreer* is an innovative e-learning platform designed to provide high-quality educational resources, online classes, and personalized learning experiences.
 This project includes a modern, fully responsive website built with *HTML and CSS*, featuring vibrant colors, smooth transitions, and an engaging user interface.

 ---